 1. Try multiple sizes.
 Sometimes you might try a size down, which might seem CRAZY because you’ve never tried that size before.
 Or you might try a size up, which might feel like a blow to your ego.
 Remember, the number on the tag is just a number.
 And really, it’s just a reference point.
 All brands vary in sizes a little, and even within brands the sizing varies.
 So, don’t give much weight to the number or letter, and just find the size that looks best on you.

 2. Take items to the tailor to get them to fit you.
-I walk my students through taking items to the tailor in Simply Put Together, and it has been an enormous game-changer for students.
+I walk my members through taking items to the tailor in the PMT Style Club, and it has been an enormous game-changer for students!

 3. Ask a friend for feedback on sizing.
 Sometimes you just need a second opinion!